 The crime rate has decreased over the past decade in Pennsylvania, going from 45,579 crimes in 2006 to 35,132 by 22% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Peace officers have the right to arrest someone in Pennsylvania with or without a warrant.
-A private citizen also has the power to arrest someone in Pennsylvania when they see someone commit a crime or know of someone who committed a crime.
+Peace officers have the right to arrest someone in this state with or without a warrant.
+A private citizen also has the power to arrest someone there when they see someone commit a crime or know of someone who committed a crime.
 Any private person who arrests someone must immediately turn them over to law enforcement.
 Peace officers consist of local law enforcement and state police along with other officers given the power of arrest by the state.

 Most of the violent crime offenders in Pennsylvania were 20-29 and the largest percentage of violent crime victims were 20-29.